Kaeeyaaah/DAA-Group-4/README.md

 1. Enter the directory
 2. Click the title_card.py file
 3. Download the file
-4. Check the file at your local directory and open it
+4. Check the file at your local directory and open it using your preferred IDE (e.x.
+Visual Studio Code)
 5. Run the code in your IDE
 5.1 If you want to run it from the cmd, enter the command "python title_card.py"